buildingSMART/IFC4-CV/IFC4_Reference_View.md

 > NOTE The PSD Schema has been used since many earlier versions of the IFC standard and has a broad legancy.
 The newer property set template definitions are now part of the IFC schema and can therefore be embedded within an IFC data set directly.
 Both schemas can be mapped without information loss.

+#### 1.4.3.3 Quantity sets
+Quantity sets hold, as the name suggests, a set of quantities pre calculated for the model element occurrence.
+Each individual quantity has:
+- a name
+- an optional description
+- a value of a given datatype corresponding to the quantity measure (length, area, volume, weight, time
+- a unit
+- a quantity formula, describing how the quantity value was calculated

+The semantic meaning of each qualtity is provided by its name.
+Quantities, that are semantically declared within the scope of the IFC4 Reference View, are based on a quantity definition template that is published as an instrict part of the Model View Definition.
+Extensions to the quantity definitions can also be defined outside the quantity definition scope of the IFC4 Reference View, however the name prefix for quantity sets "Qto_" is restricted to quantities defined within the original scope of IFC.

 ### 1.4.4 Object association
-Beside using general property sets, the following model element information is handled specificly within IFC4:
-- name and description of the model element as direct attributes
-- predefined element type and user defined element type as direct attributes
-- quantities as specific quantity sets
-- classification as specific classification reference either to an external classification system, or embedding the classification within the IFC data set
-- material as either single material, and material constituent sets assigning material information, or by material layer sets and material profile sets combining material information with dimensions.
+In addition to the Property sets and the Quantity sets, also a classification reference to an external classification system can be assigned, and material as either single material, a material constituent sets or an material layer sets aor material profile sets combining material information with dimensions can be associated to one or many model elements.

 > NOTE Material dimensions are layer thicknesses, or profile geometries for e.g. a column with an embedded steel profile and a concrete protection.
 Within the IFC4 Reference View, such material dimensions are used exclusively as alphanumeric information, and not as part of a dimension driven parametric shape representation.

+The usage of the object association is defined within the following concept templates (see also Chapter 4 "fundamental concepts and assumptions"):
+- "_Material Association_"; assigns a material (or material set - constituent, layer, profile) to one or several model elements (either to  element occurrences, or as shared material information to element types).
+- "_Classification Association_"; assignes a classification reference to one or several model elements.

 ### 1.4.5 Product shape